Category Posture of the figure

 maharajalila

-a royal pose of sitting at ease; seated pose of ease like a king, with the right hand resting on the knee of the bent right leg
+a royal pose of sitting at ease; seated pose of ease like a king, with the right hand resting on the knee of the bent right leg; sitting at ease (cf. ardhaparyanka, ardhaparyankasana and rajalilasana)

 makarasana